 DIFCA the DIFC Authority established under Dubai law.
 DIFC The Dubai International Financial Centre.
 DIFCA Board of Directors The governing body of the DIFCA established under Law No. 9 of 2004.
-Identifiable Natural Person Is a natural living person who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his biological, physical, biometric, physiological, mental, economic, cultural or social identity.
-Interested Person Includes any person(s) invited by the DIFCA Board of Directors to make representations with respect to the notice of draft Regulations.
+Government of Dubai The Government of Dubai Identifiable Natural Person Is a natural living person who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his biological, physical, biometric, physiological, mental, economic, cultural or social identity.
 Law The Data Protection Law 2007.
-Personal Data Any information Data referring to an Identifiable Natural Person.
+Personal Data Any Data referring to an Identifiable Natural Person.
 President The President of the DIFC.
 Process, Processed, Processes and Processing Any operation or set of operations which is performed upon Personal Data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure or destruction.
 Recipient Any person to whom Personal Data is disclosed, whether a Third Party or not; however, authorities which may receive Personal Data in the framework of a particular inquiry shall not be regarded as Recipients.
-Registrar the Registrar of Companies appointed pursuant to Article 7 of the Companies Law, DIFC Law No.2 of 2009.
+Registrar The Registrar of Companies appointed pursuant to Article 7 of the Companies Law, DIFC Law No.2 of 2009.
 Regulations Has the meaning given in Article 2 of Schedule 1 to the Law.
 Relevant Filing System Any set of information relating to an Identifiable Natural Person to the extent that, although the information is not Processed by means of equipment operating automatically in response to instructions given for that purpose, the set is structured, either by reference to individuals or by reference to criteria relating to individuals, in such a way that specific information relating to a particular individual is readily accessible.
 Ruler The Ruler of the Emirate of Dubai.
 Schedule A schedule to the Law.
 Sensitive Personal Data Personal Data revealing or concerning (directly or indirectly) racial or ethnic origin, communal origin, political affiliations or opinions, religious or philosophical beliefs, criminal record, trade-union membership and health or sex life.
 Third Party Any person other than the Data Subject, the Data Controller, the Data Processor and the persons who, under the direct control of the Data Controller or the Data Processor, is authorized to Process the Personal Data.
+UAE the United Arab Emirates